Les bienfaits de l'acide acétique

 Taking care of our hair

-How does it affect our blood sugar levels?
+How does it affect our blood sugar?

-Here's how acetic acid influences blood sugar:
+Here's how acetic acid affects blood sugar:

-• Improved insulin sensitivity : Some researchers have suggested that acetic acid may improve insulin sensitivity, meaning the body's cells are more responsive to insulin.
+• Improved insulin sensitivity : Some researchers have suggested that acetic acid may improve insulin sensitivity, meaning that the body’s cells are more responsive to insulin.
 This could help lower blood glucose levels, especially in people with type 2 diabetes, who are often insulin resistant.

 • Reducing the Glycemic Index of Foods : When added to meals, acetic acid reduces the overall glycemic index (GI) of the meal.
 Low GI foods are digested more slowly and cause a slower rise in blood sugar after meals.